MatheusJCastro/meafs/docs/manual.rst

 |

 There are several options to change how the fit is done.
-This menu are located in *Edit* > *Fit Parameters*.
+This menu is located in *Edit* > *Fit Parameters*.

 Change it with caution, since this can drastically modify the results.